lostapathy/db_subsetter/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Roadmap

+* 0.4.x (released) - fully functional, requires manual filtering of all tables
+* 0.5.x (December 2017) - automating filtering of tables by foreign keys, requires much less configuration but will have small breaking API changes
+* 0.6.x (TBA) - improve/expand the scrambler API to allow much simpler filtering of tables, breaking changes to scrambler API likely

 ## TODO

+* Tests!
 * Improve the dialect handling
 * Better example docs on usage and filtering examples
 * Implement a scrubber API to allow sanitizing or correcting data at export time.
 This allows us to keep sensitive/personal data out of the export and also allows correction of broken data that won't re-insert.